hive-engine/steemsmartcontracts-wiki/Pack-Manager-Contract.md

 Foil is analogous to Gold or Regular cards in Splinterlands, and is independent of the other NFT instance type characteristics.
 Meaning that if your app has 3 foils (say Regular, Gold, and Platinum), and 10 defined NFT instance types, then you've actually got 30 types total (10 Regular, 10 Gold, and 10 Platinum).
 For more info on NFT instance types, and the meaning of category, team, and rarity, refer to the section on [defining NFT instance types](#defining-nft-instance-types).

-**Notes on percent chances:** foilChance, categoryChance, rarityChance, and teamChance are all defined in terms of a partition array.
+**Percent chances:** foilChance, categoryChance, rarityChance, and teamChance are all defined in terms of a partition array.
 For example, if you want 5 rarities (say Common, Uncommon, Rare, Epic, and Legendary), you might use this partition:

 ```[700, 900, 980, 995, 1000]```